 Methodology

-The investigator used a qualitative method using conducted face-to-face structured interviews with participants to collect data for analysis.
+The investigator used a qualitative method using face-to-face structured interviews with participants to collect data for analysis.
 An interpreter, designated by the coordinator of the participant’s garden, was utilized for non-English speaking participant interviews.
 The interview instrument was developed by the researcher and influenced by the work of Clatworthy (2012).
 The interview instrument was comprised of twenty-five open-ended questions that explored the various aspects of participant experiences within the garden.

 Results